drand/drand-docs/docs/about/00-drand-explained.md

 drand generates randomness without allowing any party to predict or bias the output.
 Here's a simplified overview:

 1. **Network Setup**: A drand network consists of nodes running the drand protocol.
 These nodes agree on a threshold parameter and generate partial signatures.
-2. **Randomness Generation**: Nodes broadcast parts of their signatures, which are collected until they match the threshold.
+2. **Randomness Generation**: Nodes broadcast parts of their signatures, which are collected until they reach the threshold.
 The final signature, a [**Boneh–Lynn–Shacham**](https://en.wikipedia.org/wiki/BLS_digital_signature) (BLS) signature, is verified by the network and hashed to produce the random value.
+Because secure signature schemes need to produce unpredictable signatures, this method is secure.

-For more details, refer to the [project specifications](https://docs.drand.love/docs/concepts/concepts-specification).
+For more details, refer to the [project specifications](/docs/concepts/03-Specification.md).

 ## Public Randomness